Best Practices for Writing Web Content

 Online reading is similar to reading a newspaper.
 When you pick up a newspaper, you don't start with the first word and read all the way to the bottom of the page.
 You scan for headlines that stand out, stopping and reading the ones that seem interesting.
 Here are some basic tips for writing user-friendly online content:

-- Use Headings or accordion tables to break up long content.
-Studies show pages are viewed in blocks of content.
+- Use Headings or tables to break up long content.
+Studies show pages are viewed in

 - Write in an active voice.
 Get to the point.
 The active voice has a naturally more urgent tone.

 Important!!
 When you think you're done, look again.
 Cut & cut more until you convey the most concise message.

 Web Writing Best Practices

 Below are some additional "best practices" and guidelines to follow as you create and maintain your web pages:

 - Use easy-to-understand words and phrases.
 Don't get fancy.